occiware/ecore/clouddesigner/org.occiware.clouddesigner.occi.docker.connector/README.md

 	docker.username=dockeruser
 	docker.password=iloveocciware
 	docker.email=dockeruser@occiware.org
-	docker.version=1.16
+	docker.version=1.20
 	docker.url=https://index.docker.io/v1/

 Lunch the modeler
 ----------------
-To lunch the modeler follow these steps:
+To lunch the modeler from eclipse with ecore source code follow these steps:

 * Start your eclipse IDE in `Run` menu chose `Run Configurations..` (We assume that the OCCIWARE/ecore project is already lunched in your IDE).